codingphun/amazon-lex-customerservice-workshop/02_LexBotSubscribeService/README.md

 #### Conversational interface

-1. Start by creating a new intent in the `InternationalPlan` bot you already created.
-Name it the `ApplyTravelPlan` intent
+1. Start by creating a new intent in the `YourIntials_InternationalPlan` bot you already created.
+Name it the `YourIntials_ApplyTravelPlan` intent

 1. Create a slot `Country` for the country the travel plan applies to.
 	<details>